Checkmate Lending Solutions logo

 Checkmate distinguishes itself by eliminating multiple common lending fees—no application fees, origination fees, co-signer requirements, or collateral requirements.
 They also advertise no prepayment penalties, allowing customers to pay off loans early without additional costs.
 The company has maintained customer relationships over extended periods (at least 10+ years based on customer testimonials), suggesting loan products designed for repeat usage rather than one-time transactions.

 While the website emphasizes friendly service and quick access to funds, the company does not disclose APR rates, terms, repayment periods, or other critical loan structure details.
 The absence of this information makes it impossible to independently verify whether their loans are genuinely competitive or whether the "non-payday" positioning reflects substantively different terms versus traditional payday lenders.
-Customer testimonials suggest satisfaction, but without transparent pricing disclosure, consumers should treat this as a preliminary inquiry point requiring detailed rate comparison before commitment.
+Customer testimonials suggest satisfaction, but without listed pricing disclosure, consumers should treat this as a preliminary inquiry point requiring detailed rate comparison before commitment.

 Services & Features